AtticusKuhn/EU-Economy-Bot/README.md

 - args error - you did not provide the correct amount of arguments
 - value error - you do not have enough money
 - name error - either the name of a wallet or the name of a person does not exist

+# Invite link

+You can invite this bot to any server with the link https://discord.com/oauth2/authorize?scope=bot&client_id=716434826151854111